 .

 For my first post I want to simply introduce the realm of dividend investing.
 What is a dividend?
 A dividend is simply a portion of the earnings a company pays to its shareholders, either monthly, quarterly, semi-annually or annually.
 My main focus will be on common shareholders ( I won't get into preferred shareholders etc.).
+There are three dates that every investor needs to know:

 "Declaration date: The declaration date is the day the Board of Director’s announces their intention to pay a dividend.
 On this day, the company creates a liability on its books; it now owes the money to the stockholders.
 On the declaration date, the Board will also announce a date of record and a payment date.